dougeby/IntuneDocs/InTuneDocs/plan-design/intune-mdm-migration-guide.md

 -   You've already evaluated Intune in a proof of concept (PoC) environment, and have decided to use it as the MDM solution in your organization.

 -   You are already familiar with Intune and its features.

+> [!NOTE]
-Check the [Intune evaluation guide](https://docs.microsoft.com/intune/understand-explore/sign-up-for-30-day-trial-microsoft-intune), if you want to get more familiar with Intune and its features before you migrate.
+> Check out the [Intune evaluation guide](https://docs.microsoft.com/intune/understand-explore/sign-up-for-30-day-trial-microsoft-intune), if you want to get more familiar with Intune before you migrate.

 ## Before you begin